 Parenting is such a dream.

-I decided some stuff early on in my sheet pan dinner recipes research. (god what a boring way to write about my own life)
+I decided some stuff early on in my sausage sheet pan dinner journey. (god what a boring way to write about my own life)

-First: sheet pan chicken dinners are not my favorite.
-I tried a lot and never found they turned out as "oh wow this is really yum" as when I used sausage.
+- First: sheet pan chicken dinners are not my favorite.
+I tried a lot and never found they turned out as "oh wow this is really yum" as when I did a sausage sheet pan dinner.
 This is likely because processed meats are way more forgiving, and I want all my recipes to be forgiving.
 In the end, already-cooked chicken sausages of all flavors have been my favorites.

-THEN, I went totally bonkers and added a warm spinach salad to the sheet pan because I wanted something green but no other dishes.
+- THEN, I went totally bonkers and added a warm spinach salad to the sheet pan because I wanted something green but no other dishes to wash.
 The heat from the pan and oven wilts the spinach in just 30 seconds or so, and the dressing can be made in advance as meal prep or while the veggies and sausage roast together.

 OK LET'S DO IT.
 Veggies and sausage!

 Chop.
-Also can be done for meal prep.
-PS for quantities - I listed what I used below, but we're looking for 1 package of chicken sausages and enough veggies to cover an entire baking sheet, give or take.
+The chopping can also can be done for meal prep.
+PS for quantities - I listed what I used in the recipe card, but we're looking for 1 package of chicken sausages and enough veggies to cover an entire large baking sheet, give or take.

 Roast!
 425F for about 40 minutes total.
 Toss the veggies and sausage around every 10-15 minutes, so two or three times, and then spread everything back out into one even layer.